Mode-coupling formulation of heat transport in anharmonic materials: Implementation

 The generalized IFC are fit using linear least-squares on the forces, incorporating the symmetry reduction described in reference~\cite{Hellman2013a}.
 This ensures strict adherence to transposition and point-group symmetries, as well as the acoustic and rotational sum rules and Hermiticity~\cite{Maradudin1968}.
 A key point of the implementation is the successive fitting of the IFC, meaning that each order is fit on the residual forces from the previous order.
 As demonstrated previously~\cite{Castellano2023}, this method aligns with the definition of the generalized IFC in the mode-coupling theory, providing a crucial step beyond the harmonic approximation and perturbation theory.
 It should be noted that for systems exhibiting significant nuclear quantum effects, path-integral molecular dynamics can be used, the static KCF needed to compute the generalized IFC corresponding to correlations of the centroid of the quantum polymer.

 At the beginning of the thermal conductivity computation, harmonic properties (frequencies, eigenvectors, and group velocities) are generated on a \textbf{q}-point grid.
+At this point, the degeneracies are carefully treated following the process introduced in appendix \ref{app:degen}.
 To ensure the conservation of the quasi-momentum in the definition of the scattering matrix elements, we use regular grids of size $N_1\times N_2 \times N_3$ where \textbf{q}-points are defined as $\vec{q}=(i_1/ a, i_2 / b, i_3 / c)$, $i_x$ being integers from 0 to $N_x-1$, and $a$, $b$, and $c$ representing the lattice constants of the system~\cite{Li2014,Togo2023}.
 This grid structure ensures that given two \textbf{q}-points $\vec{q}_1$ and $\vec{q}_2$, it is always possible to find a third \textbf{q}-point $\vec{q}_3$ in the grid, such that $\vert \vec{q}_3 \vert = \vert \vec{q}_1 + \vec{q}_2 \vert$, thereby enforcing the quasi-momentum conservation.
 The same principle applies when three \textbf{q}-points are summed to find a fourth one.

 For the numerical approximation of the delta function, we employ an adaptive Gaussian method.
 In this scheme, the delta functions appearing in the scattering processes are approximated with Gaussians

 at a frequency $W$, with a width $\sigma$ estimated according to the scattering event being computed.
 In the original formulation of the method~\cite{Yates2007} and the subsequent adaptations~\cite{Li2012,Li2014,Han2022}, the width is obtained by expanding $W$ linearly with respect to the $\vec{q}$ point of one of the phonons involved in the scattering.
 In this work, we opted for a different, more robust approach, where each phonon frequency involved in the scattering is expanded around its respective $\vec{q}$-point.
 To first order, this means that the frequency of a phonon at a point $\vec{q}$ in the neighborhood of $\vec{q}_0$ can be expressed as